How to Sand Epoxy Resin (Without Ruining Your Project)

 see more

-Amine Blush: What Is It & How To Prevent It
+Amine Blush: What It Looks Like, Why It Happens & How to Fix It

-When resin cures in cold or humid conditions, it can develop a greasy or waxy condition on the surface known as amine blush.
-The term "amine blush" refers to the reaction between the amines in the hardener and moisture in the air.
+When resin cures in humid conditions, it can develop a thin greasy or waxy film on the surface called amine blush.

 see more